-From time to time i get some interesting photos to restore.
-Wednesday I took a delivery of some old photographic glass plates.
+From time to time I get some interesting photos to restore.
+Wednesday I took delivery of some old photographic glass plates.
 They came in these lovely boxes.
 Two sizes of plates 5×4 inches and 7×5 inches.
 Both Kodak and Ilford plates, the Kodak selling point was “Anti-Halo” and the Ilford “Auto-Filter”.
-From research it seems they were circa 1923.
-The subject matter of the plates were hunting trophies.
+From research, it seems they were circa 1923.
+The subject matter of the plates was hunting trophies.
 Leopard, Tigers, bears and Boar. (sorry permission not yet granted for display)

 What was very interesting to me is that the larger box came with the instructions for development.

 The recipes make interesting reading, I like the mention of the warning on the smaller box…

 ” Before returning the unused film to this war-time package, care should be taken to ensure the film is wrapped in light proof paper. “

 They were confident that unused film would be returned safely and unexposed even in wartime!